 - Will it be more stressful to separate a closely bonded pair?

 - Does the cagemate offer support to the sick rabbit and improve chances of recovery?

-We at HRS have often risked our healthy rabbits by letting them stay with their sick companions to the end, and we’ve not lost one of these supporters.
-A phenomenon that I’ve often observed is a temporary outburst of energy experience.
-Sometimes they leap and dance.
-At first I was a little horrified, interpreting what I was seeing in human terms.
+We have often risked our healthy rabbits by letting them stay with their sick companions to the end, and we’ve not lost one of these supporters.
+A phenomenon that I’ve often observed is a temporary outburst of energy experienced when they leap and dance.
+At first, I was a little horrified, interpreting what I was seeing in human terms.

 We have social mores that dictate how we behave at the death of a loved one and how we show proper respect.
 The bunnies don’t observe our rules.
 They appear to express joy rather than sorrow, even though they obviously care for their companions and will undoubtedly miss them.
 I try to explain this behavior as some kind of sudden “vibration” in the air, reviving the rabbit at the death of his companion.
 Or, I think to myself, maybe the bunnies know something that we don’t know.